-Corey works in the Research Services Unit of the Libraries with the title Head, Library Instruction Team.
+Corey works in the Research Services Unit of the Libraries with the title Instruction and Assessment Librarian.
 His current set of responsibilities and projects include:

 - Helping with the design and maintenance of the Instruction Team's online tutorials and website.

 - Working at the Holland and Terrell Libraries Reference Desk and providing virtual reference.

 - Representing the Libraries on the UCORE Committee and the All University Writing Committee.

 - Conducting research for publication and presentation, and participating in academic conferences.